 When it comes to over-the-counter acne treatments, ACOG recommends ingredients like peroxide, azelaic acid, salicylic acid and glycolic acid.
 While some of these still might sound harsh, you’d be surprised to find that some of these are naturally sourced and safe.
 Acne fighting salicylic acid is found naturally in white willow bark, while glycolic acid is abundant in berries, apples and a variety of citrus fruits.
 While we can’t recommend slathering fresh fruits or citrus directly onto your bare skin, we can recommend our Hibiscus Exfoliating Mud Mask.
 Glycolic acid-rich sugar, oats, and pumpkin form our natural face scrub that gets rid of dead skin that causes dullness; and honey envelopes skin with soothing hydration, while simultaneously fighting off bad bacteria that can cause breakouts.

-For your regular daily routine, we recommend sticking with a mild cleanser and clarifying toner, exfoliating to decongest clogged pores with a steam and/or a gentle clay mask, as well as a gentle moisturizer.
+For your regular daily routine, we recommend sticking with a mild cleanser and clarifying facial mist, exfoliating to decongest clogged pores with a steam and/or a gentle clay mask, as well as a gentle moisturizer.

 Often mistaken for acne or eczema, one skin issue many women deal with during pregnancy is Perioral Dermatitis.
 Also known as PD, it quite literally means “rash around the mouth” and can appear as acne-like breakouts and in some cases, it shows up around the nose and eyes.
 The bumps may be itchy or burn, and they’ll probably be dry and flaky.